DanielMartensson/MataveID/examples/fastExample.md

 # FAST
-Use FAST if you want to find corners inside an image
+Use FAST if you want to find corners inside an image.
+There is also an equivalent C-code FAST algorithm inside the CControl repository.

 ```matlab
 [corners, scores] = mi.fast(image, threshold, fast_method);